Collins1Kibet/C-K-Advanced-AI/README.md

-### Cobest AI - Streamlit Web App
+### Advanced AI - Streamlit Web App

-Welcome to Cobest AI, a versatile AI-powered web application built using Streamlit.
+Welcome to Advanced AI, a versatile AI-powered web application built using Streamlit.
 The AI services offered by this web application includes a chatbot, voice chat, image captioning, text embedding, and general question answering.

 #### Features